 - What work or task has the PSD been trained to perform?

-The staff members cannot demand any written documentation, insist on the PSD to demonstrate its task, or ask intrusive questions about the owner’s disability.
+The staff members cannot demand any written documentation, insist on the PSD to demonstrate its task, or ask intrusive questions about your disability.

-If you’re flying with a psychiatric service dog, starting on January 11th, 2021, airlines can require that you submit a form created by the DOT prior to your flight.
+If you’re flying with a psychiatric service dog, airlines can require that you submit a form created by the DOT prior to your flight.
 The form requires PSD owners to certify various statements, including the following:

 - The PSD has been individually trained to do work or perform tasks for the owner.